dragonflyoss/community/CONTRIBUTING.md

 * style: xxxx.
 For example, "style: format the code style of Constants.java".
 * refactor: xxxx.
 For example, "refactor: simplify to make codes more readable".
 * test: xxx.
 For example, "test: add unit test case for func InsertIntoArray".
 * chore: xxx.
 For example, "chore: integrate travis-ci".
-It's the type of mantainance change.
+It's the type of maintenance change.
 * other readable and explicit expression ways.

 On the other side, we discourage contributors from committing message like the following ways: